 The City of Lorain Water Distribution Department is responsible for maintaining the transmission lines of water from the water purification plant.
 This involves working closely with the staff at the plant to monitor water quality and system operations.

 The Distribution Department in September 2011 adopted the United States Environmental Protection Agency (EPA) Distribution Systems Best Practices Guide.
-This guide recommends various maintenance tasks to ensure a properly maintained water distribution system and that we can provide: a high quality water is delivered to the tap, continue operating in the event of an emergency and help prevent contamination events.
-The Distribution department continues to strive to implement all aspects of the EPA’s Best Practices Guide.
+This guide recommends various maintenance tasks to ensure a properly maintained water distribution system and that City can provide: 1) High quality water that is delivered to the tap; 2) Continuous operations in the event of an emergency; and 3) Prevention of contamination events.